 Natural and man-made disasters, including terrorist attacks and acts of nature such as hurricanes, tornadoes, earthquakes, flooding and wildfires, may cause damage to our properties or business disruption to our tenants and operators.
 These adverse weather and natural or manmade events could cause substantial damage or loss to our properties which could exceed applicable property insurance coverage.
 Such events could also have a material adverse impact on our tenants' operations and ability to meet their respective obligations to us.
 In the event of a loss in excess of insured limits, we could lose our capital invested in the affected property, as well as anticipated future revenue from that property.
 Any such loss could materially and adversely affect our business and our financial condition and results of operations.
 Climate change may also have indirect effects on our business by increasing the cost of (or making unavailable) property insurance on terms we find acceptable.
 To the extent that significant changes in the climate occur in areas where our properties are located, we may experience more frequent extreme weather events which may result in physical damage to or a decrease in demand for properties located in these areas or affected by these conditions.
-In addition, changes in federal and state legislation and regulation and regulation and regulation and results of climate change be material in nature, including destruction of our properties, or occur for lengthy periods of time, our financial condition or results of operations may be adversely affected.
+In addition, changes in federal and state legislation and regulation on climate change could result in increased capital expenditures to improve the energy efficiency of our existing properties without a corresponding increase in revenue.
+Should the impact of climate change be material in nature, including destruction of our properties, or occur for lengthy periods of time, our financial condition or results of operations may be adversely affected.